De Blasio says 'No more shutdowns' as NYC faces virus spike - NewsBreak

 Two other Democratic officials, the city’s Comptroller-elect Brad Lander and Public Advocate Jumaane Williams, were also to participate in the ceremony and co-signed Adams’ statement announcing its postponement.
 Williams has been quarantining at home after recently testing positive for COVID-19.

-“He believes that we can balance the priorities of public health and keeping New York open in a safe and responsible way as we aggressively address the Omicron threat with more vaccinations, boosters and testing,” Thies said.

-Temporary restrictions were instituted at the city's jails late Tuesday, with the Department of Correction saying in-person visits and programs like religious services had been suspended.

-De Blasio said the city is ramping up testing but the biggest tool to fight the pandemic remains vaccinations.
+In the meantime, de Blasio said the city is ramping up testing but the biggest tool to fight the pandemic remains getting people vaccinated.
 De Blasio announced the city would begin offering a $100 cash incentive to New Yorkers who get a booster shot of the COVID-19 vaccine starting Tuesday and going through the end of the year.

 The city had previously offered similar incentives for people to get their first vaccine doses.